OxfordRSE/How-to-write-better-research-code-NTD-Technical-Meeting-2021/slides/slides.md

 # Quality research software

-## Software can be "good" in several ways

--   Performance
--   Usability
--   Readability
--   Maintainability / Extensibility
--   Potential for reuse

-These metrics don't necessarily go along with each other.

-## Firsm aim: sustainable software
+## First aim: sustainable software

 Long after the project is "done", it is possible to